Turing degree spectra of differentially closed fields

+It follows that the operations in $F$ are computable.
+For instance, given any $y_i,y_j\in F$, the elements $x_{h^{-1}(i)}$ and $x_{h^{-1}(j)}$ of $K$ have a sum $x_k$.
+Since $h$ defines an isomorphism, the polynomial $Y_i+Y_j-Y_{h(k)}$ must lie in the decidable set $U$, and when we find it, we will know that $y_{h(k)}=y_i+y_j$.
+Multiplication and differentiation are similarly computable, so $F$ is a computable structure, and the isomorphism $h$ from $K$ onto $F$ establishes Theorem \ref{thm:low}. \end{pf}

 Theorem \ref{thm:low} will remind many readers of the well-known theorem of Downey and Jockusch from \cite{DJ94}, that every low Boolean algebra has a computable copy.
-In fact, though, the parallels between these results are few.
-The theorem for Boolean algebras has been extended to included low$_4$ Boolean algebras, in work by Thurber \cite{T95} and Knight and Stob \cite{KS00}, whereas Corollary \ref{cor:jumpspectra} shows that the result for \DCF0 does not even extend to the low$_2$ case.
-Moreover, the proof of Theorem \ref{thm:low} constructed a $\Delta^0_2$-isomorphism from the low model of \DCF0 to its computable copy, whereas for Boolean algebras, there is always a $\Delta^0_3$-isomorphism but not always a $\Delta^0_2$ one (as noted earlier).
-The construction here for relied heavily on the completeness and decidability of the theory \DCF0, whereas the theory of Boolean algebras is certainly not complete.
-Also, for Boolean algebras we do not have any analogue of Harrington's theorem (Theorem \ref{thm:Harrington}), which was heavily used here.
-Conversely, the construction in \cite{DJ94} uses theorems of Vaught and Remmel which are specific to Boolean algebras and have no obvious analogue for differentially closed fields.
+However, the parallels between these results are few.
+The latter theorem has been extended to included low$_4$ Boolean algebras, in work by Thurber \cite{T95} and Knight and Stob \cite{KS00}, whereas by Theorem \ref{thm:jumpspectra}, the result for \DCF0 does not even extend to the low$_2$ case.
+Moreover, the proof of Theorem \ref{thm:low} constructed a $\Delta^0_2$-isomorphism from the low model of \DCF0 to its computable copy, whereas for Boolean algebras, there is always a $\Delta^0_3$-isomorphism but not always a $\Delta^0_2$ one.
+The construction here relied heavily on the completeness and decidability of the theory \DCF0, whereas the theory of Boolean algebras is certainly not complete.
+Conversely, the construction in \cite{DJ94} uses theorems of Vaught and Remmel which are specific to Boolean algebras, with no obvious analogue for \DCF0.